aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Conceptual view
 ---------------

 Thus, conceptually data quality results can be added in Aurelius Atlas.
-It consits of 3 parts:
+It consists of 3 parts:

 * the actual data quality result
 *  an associated data quality Atlas entity